Private Browsing

 But there are some differences in how the major browsers implement private browsing, and how much third party protection you receive, so it's important to understand the strengths and weaknesses of each program's private browsing capabilities before you use them.

-Private Browsing in Internet Explorer 7 and 8
+Private Browsing in Internet Explorer

-By default, IE8 will disable toolbars, plugins and other browser extensions while using InPrivate mode, because IE cannot control what those addons do with browsing data.
+By default, IE will disable toolbars, plugins and other browser extensions while using InPrivate mode, because IE cannot control what those addons do with browsing data.
 You can turn them back on, but with the caveat that they may end up "leaking" data about your session.

 If you're still using Internet Explorer 7, there isn't a built-in tool for private browsing.
 However, you can use a free add-on program called Browzar which will help you keep your online activity hidden and anonymous.